SplendidStrontium/splendidstrontium.github.io/_wiki/b0/diana.md

 category: person
 book: b0
 book_title: "What Time Cannot Touch"
-description: "A generous young woman who selflessly helps another in need."
+description: "a generous young woman who selflessly helps another in need."
-lastmod: 2026-03-13
+lastmod: 2026-03-14
 ---
 [//]: # (  3/13/26  -file created)
+[//]: # (  3/14/26  -birthday added)

 Diana is a kind-hearted young woman who reaches out to help others with little thought of what it costs to give of one's heart.
+She possesses a keen facility with mathematics but also likes to draw in her spare time.
+She thinks the best of other people but tends to disparage herself and neglect her own needs.

+## Birthdate

+June 26, 1976

 ## Major Appearances